RM-Engineering/KEITHLEY-2000-replacing-the-VFD-with-a-TFT-color-display/README.md

-This is a complete conversion guide to replace the VFD of a KEITHLEY 2000 with a color TFT display.
+This is a complete instruction to replace the VFD of a KEITHLEY 2000 with a color TFT display.
 For details see the Conversion Guide.